Safety Tips to Drive Down Work Traffic Injuries

 Human error and distracted driving are the leading reasons behind an increase in struck-by injuries, according to recent data from agencies such as the Census of Fatal Occupational Injuries and the Survey of Occupational Injuries and Illnesses.
-It is statistics like this that prompt the Drive Safely Work Week campaign, sponsored by the Network of Employers for Traffic Safety (NETS) to put the safety pedal to the industry metal in an effort to lessen the numbers of injuries and fatalities caused by vehicle impacts at work and on the road.
-Typically, the focus is during the first week of October.
-The campaign encourages the public and businesses to be more aware to prevent vehicle crashes on and off the job.
+It is statistics like this that prompt the Drive Safely Work Week campaign, sponsored by the Network of Employers for Traffic Safety (NETS), and Distracted Driving Awareness Month by the Dept. of Transportation to put the safety pedal to the industrial metal to lessen the numbers of injuries and fatalities caused by vehicle impacts at work and on the road.
+These campaigns encourage the public and businesses to be more aware to prevent vehicle crashes on and off the job.

 The Main Distraction

 In 2016, among the 1,252 work-related traffic deaths, the Census of Fatal Occupational Injuries reports that the transportation and warehousing industry had the highest share (about 37%).
 Construction, retail trade, and agriculture rounded out the top four.
 According to OSHA, in 2013, 37% of deaths and 71% of serious injuries were caused by being struck, thrown, or crushed by forklifts.
 The National Highway Traffic Safety Administration (NHTSA) says many workplace vehicle and pedestrian collisions result from distractions that include: